dart-lang/pub-dev/README.md

 While the new `analyzer` is running, the old `frontend` will request and work with old `Analysis` objects, and by the time we deploy the new version, the new `Analysis` instances will be ready.

+## Updating generated code

+The app uses `json_serializable` to generate `toJson` and `fromJson` for several classes.
+The associated files all have an associated `.g.dart` file.
+If you change any of the associated classes, you can regenerate the code by running `./tool/build.dart` from the `app` directory.

 ## Using custom third-party packages (or any non-published packages)

 If one wants to use customized versions of packages we depend on (e.g. `package:markdown` with a fix)